hongzipkim/hongzipkim/README.md

 ### Hi there 👋 I'm Hongzip!
-Fifth year CS and Stats student at the University of Toronto!
+4th year CS and Stats student at the University of Toronto!
 #### 💼 Recently completed a 16 month co-op at CIBC as a Product Support Specialist, currently working part time as a Reporting Analyst.
 #### Fun fact: I love bubble tea! 🧋